Randolph County, Arkansas: Public health

 Randolph County's above-average poverty rate also indicates a high Medicaid eligibility rate.
 As of 2012, 38.1% of Randolph County was eligible for Medicaid, with 65.1% of children under 19 eligible for ARKids First, a program by the Arkansas Department of Human Services that combines children's Medicaid (ARKids A) and other programs for families with higher incomes (ARKids B).
 The county's population is significantly above healthy weight, with 71.7% of adults and 41.2% of children/adolescents ranking as overweight or obese, above the state averages of 67.1% and 39.3%, themselves significantly above national averages of 62.9% and 30.3%, respectively.

 St. Bernards Five Rivers Medical Center in Pocahontas is a community hospital offering acute inpatient care, emergency care, diagnostics, surgery, rehabilitation, therapy, and senior care services.
 The facility is rated as a Level 4 Trauma Center by the Arkansas Department of Health.
 St. Bernards Medical Center in Jonesboro is a referral hospital in the region, focusing on heart care, cancer treatment, women's/children's services, and senior services.

 The nearest Level 1 Trauma Centers are Le Bonheur Children's Hospital and Regional Medical Center, both in Memphis.

-Public safety

-The Randolph County Sheriff's Office is the primary law enforcement agency in the county.
-The agency is led by the Randolph County Sheriff, an official elected by countywide vote every four years.

-The county is under the jurisdiction of the Randolph County District Court, a local district court.
-Local district courts in Arkansas are courts of original jurisdiction for criminal, civil, small claims, and traffic matters.
-Local district courts are presided over by an elected part-time judge who may privately practice law.
-Randolph County District Court is located at 1510 Pace Road in Pocahontas, and is presided over by the District Judge, who is elected in a countywide election.
-The court handles within Randolph County.

-Superseding district court jurisdiction is the 3rd Judicial Circuit Court, which covers Jackson, Lawrence, Randolph, and Sharp counties.
-The 3rd Circuit contains three circuit judges, elected to six-year terms circuitwide.

-Culture and contemporary life
+Culture and media

+Culture

 Randolph County has several facilities, monuments, and museums dedicated to preserving the history and culture of the area.
 Several historic log structures remain in the county from the pioneer era.
 The Rice-Upshaw House, an 1820s-era log cabin near Dalton, is one of the oldest structures in Arkansas.
 Randolph County also includes Hillyard Cabin and the Looney-French House, both listed on the National Register of Historic Places.

 The county contains several historic schools and community centers, including Cedar Grove School No. 81, a historic one room schoolhouse now used as a community center, the Eddie Mae Herron Center & Museum, a refurbished black school today serving as a community center and interpretative site, Old Union School in Birdell, and Ravenden Springs School.